Irisufus/NoxesiumAPI/README.md

 # NoxesiumAPI
-This is an API with support for [Skript](https://github.com/SkriptLang/Skript) in mind.
+This is an API with support for [Skript](https://github.com/SkriptLang/Skript) (using [Skript-Reflect](https://github.com/SkriptLang/skript-reflect)) in mind.
 You can always ask me to add something or check out [NoxesiumUtils by SuperNeon4ik](https://github.com/SuperNeon4ik/NoxesiumUtils)

 ## Features
 - Setting server/entity rules